 Luka Sherman from Seattle has raised over $120,000 as captain for cancer research in honor of her late brother, Ezra.
 She is a pianist, tutor, certified puppy raiser through Guide Dogs 4 the Blind, and served as President of LDS Young Women Seattle.
 Chosen as the UPrep global ambassador, Luka lived in Colombia for nearly a month.
-She was one of only 120 girls selected for Microsoft job shadowing and workshops for empowering women in engineering and would like to study electrical and computer engineering.
+She was one of only 120 girls selected for Microsoft job shadowing and workshops for empowering women in engineering and is pursuing a degree in computer science.

 Demeara Torres is a member of the Girls Who Code organization and has a deep passion for computer science and helping young women become more involved in STEM education.
 With a clear flair for teaching, it should be no surprise to hear she is a tutor and has taught young underprivileged kids swim lessons.
 She has helped run a club called Tuesday’s Children that helps spread awareness about terrorism in hopes to bring about peace.